brandon-almanza/brandon-almanza/README.md

 I am a second-year software engineering student at Centennial College, with experience in C#, Java, SQL, web development (HTML, CSS, JavaScript), and Unix/Linux operating systems.
 I am passionate about learning and exploring the world of coding, as well as building reliable applications.

 ## 🧐 What I'm up to
-- Actively searching for a Co-op/Internship position for Winter 2026
+- Incoming IT Integrated Services Support Technician (Co-op) for Winter 2026
+- Preparing for hands-on experience in troubleshooting, technical support and IT operations
-- Doing continuous learning through certificates on sites such as DataCamp, FreeCodeCamp and LinkedIn Learning
+- Continuing skill development through courses/certifications on sites such as DataCamp, FreeCodeCamp and LinkedIn Learning

 <!-- **brandon-almanza/brandon-almanza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->